brandur/sorg/content/nanoglyphs-drafts/023-enhancement.md

 }
 ```

-Properties with `init` can be set when an object is first initialized, but not after, making it a really convenient way for creating immutable classes.
+Properties with `init` can be set when an object is first initialized, but not after, making it a convenient way to write easy immutable classes.

-C# 9.0 released late last year so that's the end of the story so far, but I'll be curious to see if there are even more refinements that can made in future versions.
+C# 9.0 released late last year so that's the end of the story so far, but we'll see what new refinements future versions hold.

 ---